chase-moskal/webp-hero/README.md

 - `npm install webp-hero`

-simply add [webp-hero.polyfill.bundle.js](./dist/webp-hero.polyfill.bundle.js) to your html page, and your webp images come alive in firefox, safari, edge, internet explorer, and of course, chrome
+simply add [webp-hero.polyfill.bundle.js](https://raw.githubusercontent.com/chase-moskal/webp-hero/gh-pages/dist/webp-hero.polyfill.bundle.js) to your html page, and your webp images come alive in firefox, safari, edge, internet explorer, and of course, chrome

 webp-hero actually runs google's `libwebp` decoder in the browser — it converts webp images to png's on-the-fly

 the polyfill renders the decoded image data to a hidden canvas, and converts that to a png data url which is then displayed to the user

-webp-hero's polyfill bundle is actually kinda heavy weight at almost 500 KB
+webp-hero's polyfill bundle is actually kinda heavy weight at almost 150 KB gzipped

 it's a trade-off — it pushes the burden off your bandwidth expense, and onto your user's processor (running the decoder instead of serving up fat images)